-On February 26-28th, 2020, CAIDA will host the AIMS-KISMET workshop, effectively the second in the series of KISMET workshops.
+On February 26-28th, 2020, CAIDA hosted the AIMS-KISMET workshop, effectively the second in the series of KISMET workshops.
 For details on KISMET, see the OKN-KISMET proposal.
 This AIMS-KISMET workshop is by invitation only, held at the University of California San Diego in La Jolla, CA.

 Place: Auditorium B210E/B211E Meeting Room,